Department routing is set up in Chat but is not routing chats correctly.

 Make sure the issue is not caused by online status

 The routing issue may be caused by a department's offline status.
-When chats are routed with triggers, the chat will be routed to the department specified in the trigger even if that department is offline.
-This can end up with lost chat trouble.
+When chats are routed with triggers, the chat goes to the department specified in the trigger even if that department is offline.
+This can cause issues with lost chats.
 For more information, see the article: Why do triggers route live chats to departments with no available agents?

 Make sure your pre-chat form is working correctly

 If you use the pre-chat form to allow customers to choose a department, make sure the pre-chat form is enabled and working correctly in your account.
-Also, make sure the department option is not hidden on the pre-chat form as described in this article: Can I hide the department field on the pre-chat form?
+Also, make sure the department option is not hidden on the pre-chat form.
+For more information, see the article: Can I hide the department field on the pre-chat form?

 Make sure your trigger is set up correctly